 My Letter to the Rector of My University About the Epidemic

-There is a principle that I am particularly fond of: the majority is more often wrong than the minority.
+There is a principle has been significantly influencing my life since I have learned it: the majority is more often wrong than the minority.

 This principle is what casinos are built on: you see, when the dealer deals cards at the Black Jack against one person, his chances to win are 50/50, and so are the chances of the customer.